 Further to the provisions of Ordinance No. 3,021 and Ordinance No. 3,559, the mandatory rules concerning management of credit institutions established in Monaco are also provided by French legislation.

 As in France, credit institutions established in Monaco must comply with the provisions of the Capital Requirements Directive (CRD) IV,4 as transposed into French legislation on 20 February 2014, and the Capital Requirements Regulation (CRR),5 which have been included under Annex A of the Monetary Agreement.

 Monegasque credit institutions take the form of either a local SAM or a branch of a foreign credit institution.

 The executive body of Monegasque credit institutions incorporated under the legal form of an SAM is the board of directors, which must be composed of between two and eight members.
 Effective management must be ensured by at least two managing directors of the board of directors.
 The main missions of the directors are the management of the activities, risks and resources of Monegasque credit institutions.

 Registered branches of foreign credit institutions must also have a local effective management composed of at least two managers.
-Those two managers must be empowered by a delegation of power from the board of directors (or equivalent executive body) of the foreign credit institution to have sufficient autonomy.
+Those two managers must be empowered by a delegation of power from the board of directors (or equivalent executive body) of the foreign credit institution in order to have sufficient autonomy.

 In addition, for credit institutions with a balance sheet of at least €5 billion, it is compulsory to constitute the three following committees: a risk committee, a nomination committee and a compensation committee.

-Significant branches of credit institutions are exempted from constituting a nomination committee, but they must be able to prove that they constituted the two other committees or another body that achieves equivalent results.
+Significant branches of credit institutions are exempted from constituting a nomination committee, but they must be able to prove that they have constituted the two other committees or another body that achieves equivalent results.

 iii Regulatory capital and liquidity